 1. Escape vulnerabilities

-This vulnerability is caused by code that allows execution from user input.
+This vulnerability is caused by code that allows execution from user input due to improper isolation or insufficient restrictions such as input validation.
 The vulnerability can be used to escape the container by using a command that the user provides.

 2. Attribute disclosure